Jerzy Iwanow-Szajnowicz: Life

 With the outbreak of World War II and the German invasion of Poland, he helped to organize the evacuation of Polish refugees coming to Thessaloniki, and in 1940 was enlisted into Polish intelligence.
 Fleeing the German invasion of Greece in April 1941, he left the country for the Middle East, to join the exiled Polish forces there.
 There he was chosen by the Polish intelligence and the SOE for an undercover mission in Greece.
 On 13 October 1941, the British submarine brought him to the coast of Attica near Nea Makri.
 His subsequent activity in the Greek underground was prodigious: apart from establishing an extensive intelligence network for the Allies reporting on the military and political situation in Greece, on the Greek war industry, now used by the Germans, and on ship and railway schedules, he engaged in numerous sabotage missions.
 He was responsible for the sabotage of the German aircraft motor repair facilities in the Maltsiniotis plant, which is credited with affecting over 400 engines and causing the crash of several German aircraft due to engine malfunctions, as well as the destruction of two German U-boats, U-133 and U-372, sabotaging the latter and forcing it to surface and be sunk by the RAF off Haifa.

-The first time he was caught by the Gestapo, after being betrayed by one of his associates, Konstantinos Pantos, he managed to escape after three days.
+The first time he was caught by the Gestapo on the 20th December 1941, after being betrayed by one of his close friend, Konstantinos Pantos, he managed to escape after three days.
 The Germans then put a reward on him of 500,000 drachmas.
-He was finally captured after another betrayal on 8 September 1942, and sentenced by a German tribunal on 2 December to a triple death sentence.
+He was finally captured after another betrayal by a former Greek policeman, Pandelis Lambrinopoulos, on 8th September 1942, and sentenced by a German tribunal on 2 December to a triple death sentence.
 The proposal of a spy exchange for a German general captured by the British was rejected by the British authorities.
 He was executed at the Kaisariani shooting range on 4 January 1943.
 In the seconds before execution he attempted to escape.
 He was just a few meters from a bush when he was shot, wounded and put back in front of the execution squad.